Axonometric waterfront urban masterplan with nine courtyard blocks and landscaped public spaces and rooftop amenities.

 Project Genesis: Thamesmead’s Vulnerable Edge

-At the heart of Sandhu’s project is a sharp understanding of place.
+At the heart of the project is an understanding of place.
 Thamesmead, a district straddling the southeastern flank of London, has long grappled with both its low-lying topography and socio-economic disadvantage.
 Projections suggest that by the 2080s, rising sea levels and more severe weather could place over 1.25 million Londoners, along with major infrastructure—schools, hospitals, the Underground—at risk of catastrophic flooding.
 In this context, mere fortification of the existing landscape seems insufficient.

-Instead, Sandhu proposes an adaptive, amphibious solution: an interconnected community of floating homes that turn vulnerability into an asset.
+Instead, Gagandeep proposes an adaptive, amphibious solution: an interconnected community of floating homes that turn vulnerability into an asset.

 Floating Architecture: Beyond Flood Defence